lukas-jo/chrome-streamboxd/README.md

 ### External services used

 This Extension uses the node package [justwatch-api](https://github.com/lufinkey/node-justwatch-api) which is a wrapper for the API of justwatch.com.
 [Browserify](http://browserify.org/) was used to allow the node package to be used in the browser.
+To handle the Chrome Storage API more conviently [Chrome Extension Async](https://github.com/KeithHenry/chromeExtensionAsync) was used.